The area has numerous world class golf courses within easy reach of the house.

-Fortrose and Rosemarkie Golf Links is my home club.
-It occupies possibly one of the most unique sites in golf.
+Fortrose and Rosemarkie Golf Links occupies possibly one of the most unique sites in golf.
 Set on a narrow peninsula of land jutting out into the Moray Firth directly opposite Fort George.
 This course is very tight off the tee with gorse awaiting any wayward shots.
 The greens are very small with some very severe slopes.
 The flag positions can make this course expecially tricky.
 The course is not especially long at 6100 yards from the back tees.
 But don't be fooled this layout is far from easy, particularly as the wind is usually strong.
-The photo below is from the signature 4th hole.

 Muir of Ord Golf Club is a heathland course designed by James Braid.
-Only half a mile from the house it is a super course.
-Its slightly shorter than some other courses in the area but still a great test of golf..
-It has some excellent holes particularly over the other side of the railway line..
+Only half a mile from the house it is a good course.
+Its slightly shorter than some other courses in the area but still a great test of golf.
+It has some excellent holes particularly over the other side of the railway line.

 Strathpeffer Golf Club is about 20 minutes north of Muir of Ord.
 This was described by the late Peter Alliss as 'A Hidden Gem in the Scottish Highlands'.
 Slightly shorter but still a great test of golf.
 Some stunning views of the mountains as the course is quite high up. well worth a visit.

 Nairn Golf Club is a superb links course.
 Overlooking The Moray Firth this championship course has wonderful views across to the Black Isle.
-The Royal and Ancient Amateur Championship 2021 is due to be held here and also on Nairn Dunbar which is another excellent course.Both are very demanding courses where length off the tee is a big advantage, as well as accuracy to avoid the many strategically placed bunkers.
+The Royal and Ancient Amateur Championship 2021 was held here and also on Nairn Dunbar which is another excellent course.Both are demanding courses where length off the tee is a big advantage, as well as accuracy to avoid the many strategically placed bunkers.

-Castle Stuart is another superb links course in the region.
+Castle Stuart is a wonderful links course in the region.
 Relatively wide fareways make the course playable for all levels of golfer, but well designed slopy greens challenge the most accomplished of player.
 The bunkering is often severe and views of the Moray Firth stunning.
-See below.